denny/ShinyCMS-ruby/README.md

 of working as a freelance web developer, so it's not a small project.

-As well as this project allowing me to gain more familiarity with the full Ruby on Rails project lifecycle, I also intend to make improvements to many of the features as I re-implement them, with the benefit of hindsight - and an extra decade of professional experience since the original project started.
+As well as this project allowing me to gain more familiarity with the full Ruby on Rails project lifecycle, I also hope to make improvements to many of the features as I re-implement them, with the benefit of hindsight - and an extra decade of professional experience since the original project started. :)

-## Progress
+## Progress, AKA Current Features

 Features that currently exist in the Ruby version (noting improvements from the Perl version, if any):